-7. The signature page of the petition should be landscape, on legal size paper, and the lines should be wide enough to allow the Petitioner sufficient space to print the required information with a maximum of ten (10) signature lines per page.
-The signature page should include spaces for the Petitioner's signature, printed name, address, birth date, county of residence, and date of signing in his/her own handwriting.
+7. The signature page of the petition should be in landscape orientation, on legal size paper, and the lines should be wide enough to allow the Petitioner sufficient space to print the required information with a maximum of ten (10) signature lines per page (see page 64 for an example).
+The signature page should include spaces for the Petitioner's signature, printed name, address, birth date, county of residence, and date of signing in the Petitioner's own handwriting.
 If the Petitioner requires assistance due to disability, another person may print the name, address, birth date and date of signing for the Petitioner; however, the person assisting must sign and print his/her own name in the margin of the petition.
-Although not required by statute, it is virtually essential for the Petitioner to identify the County in which he or she is registered to vote.
+Although not required by statute, it is preferred that the Petitioner identify the county in which he or she is registered to vote.